Fish Fixe Seafood Delivery Update | Shark Tank Season 13

 Shark Tank Fish Fixe Update

-- Entrepreneur: Emily Castro and Melissa Harrington
+- Entrepreneurs: Emily Castro and Melissa Harrington

 - Business: Seafood delivery service